katrinortmann/FairEval/README.md

 If you use FairEval in your work, please cite the corresponding paper:

-- Ortmann, Katrin. *Fine-Grained Error Analysis and Fair Evaluation of Labeled Spans*.
-Accepted for presentation at LREC 2022.
+- Ortmann, Katrin.
+2022.
+Fine-Grained Error Analysis and Fair Evaluation of Labeled Spans.
+In *Proceedings of the Language Resources and Evaluation Conference (LREC)*, Marseille, France, pages 1400–1407.

 ## References